zacanger/niddesa/text/generated-translations/cullaniddesa/12-chinese-google.md

 The one who is broadly wise is me who is less wise.
 Please explain the method I can know.
 Here is the separation of birth and aging. "

-67. [World Zun: "If you save the mud!"]
+67. [Blessed One: "If you save the mud!"]
 Please temper your cravings on desire, and treat detachment from desire as a stable one,

 Picked up or rejected, don't be found anything.